athack-ctf/chall2025-man-hat-sin-cos-3/README.md

-# Chall - Your Challenge Title
+# Chall - 🚹 🎩 sinθ/cosθ part 3

 > A brief description of the challenge